How to start a PhD in the Arts at KCB/VUB?

 1. For a first artistic screening (next deadline: 15 March 2024), the following documents must be submitted online: a CV, a list of important concerts, recordings and music awards, and two to three audio files demonstrating your artistic quality.
 Composers should also submit two to three compositions (scores and, if available, recordings).

 2. Following a positive advice, the candidate will have to submit a fully worked-out research proposal (including state-of-the-art, methodology, planning, output, integration in KCB).
-The deadline for this is 1 September of the current year.
+The deadline for this is 1 September of the running year.

 KCB stimulates and supports project research.
 This type of research is only available to KCB staff (education and research) and subject to conditions.